MLLM-Tool/MLLM-Tool/README.md

 [Llama2](https://github.com/facebookresearch/llama),
 [Llama2-Chat](https://github.com/facebookresearch/llama),
 [ImageBind](https://github.com/facebookresearch/ImageBind),
-We also partially draw inspirations from [PandaGPT](https://github.com/yxuansu/PandaGPT), [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), [LLaVA](https://github.com/haotian-liu/LLaVA),
+We also partially draw inspiration from [PandaGPT](https://github.com/yxuansu/PandaGPT), [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), [LLaVA](https://github.com/haotian-liu/LLaVA),
 [NeXT-GPT](https://github.com/NExT-GPT/NExT-GPT).
-Thanks for their wonderful works.
+Thanks for their wonderful work.

 ## License Notices
 This repository is under GPL v3 License.
-Tool_LMM is a research project intended for non-commercial use only.
+Tool-LMM is a research project intended for non-commercial use only.
-One must NOT use the code of Tool_LMM for any illegal, harmful, violent, racist, or sexual purposes.
+One must NOT use the code of Tool-LMM for any illegal, harmful, violent, racist, or sexual purposes.
 One is strictly prohibited from engaging in any activity that will potentially violate these guidelines.
 Any potential commercial use of this code should be approved by the authors.